Cloudouble/xdr/README.md

 # simple-xdr

-A library for encoding and decoding XDR data within the browser or browser-like environments.
+A simple, fast and light-weight library for encoding and decoding XDR data within the browser or browser-like environments.

 The .X syntax used as the standard has been taken from https://datatracker.ietf.org/doc/html/rfc4506.html